$30K Reward Offered For Information In Lancaster Double Murder

 LANCASTER (CBSLA) — Authorities are offering a $30,000 reward for information in the killing of two young people who were just talking with friends when they were gunned down on a Lancaster street.

-Andrew Chavez, 18, and Clotee Reyes, 19, were standing with friends in the 43000 block of 6th Street East when someone began firing shots from a black vehicle into the crowd.
+Andrew Chavez, 18, and Clotee Reyes, 19, were standing with friends in the 43000 block of 6th Street East on Sept.
+30, 2017 when someone began firing shots from a black vehicle into the crowd.
 Chavez and Reyes were both fatally shot.

 Los Angeles County sheriff’s officials described Chavez as a big brother who had just started a new job, and Reyes was about to start dental assistant school before they were killed.